• Skip to primary navigation

 You can replace sugar with honey or any other sweetener of your choice.
 You can also use sugar-free substitutes like stevia or monk fruit.

-This recipe is very adaptable and you can adapt it to your liking and preferences.
-Add the nuts and fruits that you like and skip the ones that you don’t.
+This recipe is very adaptable.
+You can adapt it to your liking and preferences.
+Add the nuts and fruits you like and skip the ones you don’t.
 Choose the sweetener and its quantity as per your liking.

 Nutrition